officialrajdeepsingh/awesome-nextjs/README.md

 - [Markdoc](https://markdoc.dev/) - Markdoc is a powerful, flexible, Markdown-based authoring framework.
 - [Outstatic](https://outstatic.com) - Outstatic is a new static site content management system(CMS) built with Next.js.
 Special built for Next.js.
 It works with a page and app router.
 - [Content layer](https://www.npmjs.com/package/contentlayer) - The content layer works with nextjs and markdown and helps build the blog application.
+- [Fumadocs](https://fumadocs.vercel.app/) - The Fumadocs is a powerful framework for building documentation sites in Next.js using the power of Next.js App Router and React Component.

 ## Blogging